liweinan/k8s-example/pod-test/README.md

-# Pod Creation Test
+# Pod Test

-This is a test project to verify pod creation and cache synchronization in Kubernetes using client-go, similar to how Prow's Plank component works.

-## Purpose

-The test program helps diagnose issues with:
-- Pod creation permissions
-- Cache synchronization
-- Network connectivity
-- API server responsiveness

-It creates a test pod and waits for it to appear in the cache, measuring the time taken for cache synchronization.
+A simple Go program to create and test a minimal Kubernetes pod using the nginx container.

 ## Prerequisites

 - Go 1.21 or later
-- Access to a Kubernetes cluster
+- Kubernetes cluster (tested with Ubuntu snap k8s)
-- kubectl configured to access the cluster
+- kubectl configured with proper permissions

-## Setup
+## Building

-1. Initialize the Go module and download dependencies:
+1. Install dependencies:
 ```bash
 go mod tidy
 ```